 What type of solar panel damage is covered?

-Homeowners insurance will cover your solar panels from the same types of damage and loss that the rest of your home is covered against.
-Causes of solar panel damage that are covered by your policy include:
+Homeowners insurance will cover your solar panels from the same types of damage and loss that the rest of your home is covered against, including:

 Weight of snow or ice